- Do you work only with women?

-Thus I am not an executive coaching although I remain dedicated to helping everyone reach his or her potential, career-wise or otherwise.
+Thus I am not an executive coaching although I remain dedicated to helping everyone reach his or her potential, career or otherwise.

-Sometimes requires helping you to change your career path and sometimes it means helping you to progress on your current one.
+Sometimes this requires that requires you to change your career path and sometimes it means helping you to progress on your current one.

-Either way, I work only for one client and that client is you, not your employer.
+Either way, I work only for one client and that client is you.